 Geology & History of Bisti Badlands

 Bisti Badlands was established as the Wilderness in 1984.
 The place is managed by the BLM.
 Native American’s consider the area to be sacred.
 It is a desolate area of steeply eroded badlands.
-You fell like in Sci-Fi movie.
+You feel like in Sci-Fi movie.

 The area is a combination of two different prehistoric landscapes.
 The whole area was once the shore of an ancient sea that covered much of New Mexico 70 million years ago.
-It was a home to many large trees, reptiles, dinosaurs, and primitive mammals.
+It was home to many large trees, reptiles, dinosaurs, and primitive mammals.
 Erosion created vast areas of Bisti’s geology with rock formations unique on earth.
 So, today is the preserved record of this pre-historic swamp that is now a true desert wilderness.
 Bisti/De-Na-Zin Wilderness is a wide-open area, an eerie otherworldliness.